barryjensen-dev/chameleon-code/replit.md

 ## Overview

-This is a full-stack web application that provides Lua code obfuscation and deobfuscation services.
-The application features a modern React frontend with a Node.js/Express backend, designed specifically for processing Lua scripts with various obfuscation techniques.
+This is a full-stack web application that provides Lua code obfuscation and deobfuscation services specifically designed for Roblox scripts.
+The application features a professional Monaco code editor with dual-pane interface, comprehensive obfuscation settings, and file upload/download functionality.
+Built with a modern React frontend and Node.js/Express backend.

 ## User Preferences